gvwilson/sensibleadventures/nardica/nardica.md

 Nobody touches my darling without I'm there to watch."
 Metal fingers tapped the tabletop next to him.
 "You break that,
-nearest parts are long away Amundsen, and nearest after that are all the way up to Taz."
+nearest parts are long away 'Mundsen, and nearest after that are all the way up to Taz."

 "Aright," Madi said,